MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/deployment-considerations-for-implementing-microsoft-identity-manager-with-share.md

 description: "Learn about deployment considerations of a Microsoft Identity Manager (MIM) deployment in a SharePoint Server farm."
 ---

-# Deployment considerations for implementing Microsoft Identity Manager with SharePoint Servers
+# Deployment considerations for implementing Microsoft Identity Manager with SharePoint Server

 [!INCLUDE[appliesto-xxx-2016-2019-SUB-xxx-md](../includes/appliesto-xxx-2016-2019-SUB-xxx-md.md)]